awslabs/aws-api-gateway-developer-portal/README.md

 To pull in new versions of the dev portal, merge or rebase in the upstream changes.

 > By default, the easy customizations described above **won't be updated by subsequent deployments**.
-If you would prefer to overwrite all files in the s3 bucket on a deploy, pass the `StaticAssetRebuildMode=overwrite` argument to your `sam deploy` command in addition to the `StaticAssetRebuildToken`.
+If you would prefer to overwrite all files in the s3 bucket on a deploy, pass the `StaticAssetRebuildMode=overwrite-content` argument to your `sam deploy` command in addition to the `StaticAssetRebuildToken`.
 See [Advanced Customization](#advanced-customization) below.

 ## Tear-down